 This event will showcase a variety of "unwanted" invasives - plant and animal and is sponsored by the University of Illinois.

-Urbana's Market on the Square: May 6 and July 8 (8am-noon)
+Urbana's Market on the Square: Dates TBD (8am-noon)

 Joint Prescribed Burns (Spring and Fall)